Girl, Interrupted (film): Confusion of social nonconformity with insanity

 Susanna wonders if her prolonged stay at Claymoore is justified.
-The doctor is hasty in his analysis of her and bases his diagnosis on preconceived ideas relating to gender bias.
-Her diagnosis suggests that "normal" is as relative as insanity is, and Kaysen interrogates the Diagnostic and Statistical Manual of Mental Disorders definition of borderline personality disorder, calling it a "generalization" rather than a specific case study.
+The doctor is hasty in his analysis of her and bases his diagnosis on preconceived ideas relating to sexism.
+Her diagnosis suggests that 'normal' is as relative as insanity is, and Kaysen interrogates the Diagnostic and Statistical Manual of Mental Disorders definition of borderline personality disorder, calling it a "generalization" rather than a specific case study.
 She points out that while she is considered recovered from that condition, she still has the first symptom, which is "uncertainty about several life issues".
-While Susanna is speaking to her doctor Melvin, she calls the rest of the patients "fucking crazy" and that she does not belong with them; however, her parents and the doctor think otherwise, and soon she also realizes that she's not much different than them.
+As Susanna speaks with her physician, Melvin, she refers to the other patients as "fucking crazy" and insists that she does not belong with them.
+However, her parents and the doctor have a different perspective, and eventually, she realizes that she is not much different from them after all.

 Forced institutionalization

-Lisa calls therapy "the-rapey", which is a play on words insinuating that the therapy they are forced to undergo in the institution feels like rape (psychological) and says the more a person divulges their secrets, the more likely they would be considered for release.
-However, on the flip side for people like Susanna and Lisa, who claim to have no secrets, the option of release seems oblique.
+Lisa calls psychotherapy "the-rapey", which is a play on words insinuating that the therapy they are forced to undergo in the institution feels like rape (psychologically) and says the more a person divulges their secrets, the more likely they would be considered for release.
+However, the option of release seems oblique for people like Susanna and Lisa, who claim to have no secrets.
 "Although the construct of the asylum represented an immeasurable tool in the pursuit to expiate mental illness, the respect for patient autonomy appeared to have been relegated to those without mental illness".
 In 1973, the infamous phrase "dying with one's rights on" was coined by Darold Treffert, referring to the ultimate prioritization of patient autonomy over beneficence.

 Representations of being a woman with mental illness

-The emergence of women's liberation movements in the 1960s is of significance to the period Kaysen's memoir is set.
-The rights as well as standards were set much differently for women than they were men.
-Doctor Melvin originally doesn't inform Susanna of her diagnosis, deeming it was unnecessary for her to know.
+The emergence of women's liberation movements in the 1960s is of significance to the period in which Kaysen's memoir is set.
+Rights and standards were set much differently for women than they were for men.
+Dr. Melvin does not initially inform Susanna of her diagnosis, deeming it unnecessary for her to know.
 Eventually, when he informs her of the diagnosis, he cites the disorder being more common in women than in men.
-Subsequent studies on the understandings of the linkages between gender and mental health since the 1960s and 1970s have identified a more even gender balance in overall levels of mental health as they have incorporated a wider range of disorders.
+Subsequent studies on the linkages between mental disorders and gender since the 1960s and 1970s have identified a more even gender balance in the prevalence of mental illness as they have incorporated a wider range of disorders.